As hard as it is for many of us to imagine, Carnival Ecstasy has made one last passenger trip before exiting the Carnival Cruise Line fleet.

 - Like other Fantasy-class ships, Carnival Ecstasy once had a topless deck typically used by European guests with prominent “No Cameras Allowed” signs displayed as guests ventured up the stairs.

-- Carnival Ecstasy was originally constructed with a massive 10-ton interactive art sculpture called Double Helix that rose 24 feet in the ship’s atrium rotating clockwise and counter-clockwise.
+- Carnival Ecstasy was initially constructed with a massive 10-ton interactive art sculpture called Double Helix that rose 24 feet in the ship’s atrium, rotating clockwise and counter-clockwise.
 It was replaced in the early 2000s with a raised lobby bar following the tremendous popularity of the first atrium lobby bar that debuted aboard Carnival Elation in 1998.